mjavadzare/Machine-Learning-first-project/README.md

 # Machine-Learning-first-project
-take data from " https://adak.shop/ " regarding to laptop specs and their price and with ML  guess what the price of a customized data is.
+Take data from " https://adak.shop/ " regarding to laptop specs and their price and save them into DataBase and with Machine Learning guess what the price of a customized Laptop is.